27 October, 2022

 A love letter to London

-A former event producer obsessed with all things related to home and lifestyle, Lottie hails from Australia but has called plenty of places home over the years, including London, Hong Kong and now Singapore.
-Whenever Lottie returns to visit family in London she opts to stay with onefinestay.
+A former event producer obsessed with all things related to home and lifestyle, Charlie now runs her own blog and business dedicated to the beautiful things in life - good food, great design, fashion, art and getting together with friends and family: Lottie Lifestyle.
+Originally hailing from Australia, Charlie has called plenty of places home over the years, including London, Hong Kong and now Singapore.
+Whenever Charlie returns to visit family in London she opts to stay with onefinestay.
 Partly for the ease and convenience of a private home when travelling with a family and partly to feel more like a local once more in the city she used to call home.

 As a family of four who travels regularly to London to visit family and friends, we love staying with onefinestay.
 Hotels may be beautiful but they are limiting when travelling as a family.
 Aside from the fact that with older children we require two hotel rooms, the cost of which does add up, what we are really looking for is a genuine local experience and the flexibility to set the pace of our day - from waking up early with jetlag and being able to make ourselves breakfast when we fancy, to cooking dinner for a night in when we have exhausted eating out.